mitreid-connect/trust-framework/Scenarios/Journal-of-Social-Media-for-Organizations.md

 * MITRE IdP to be whitelisted by JSMO RP
 * Some third-party IdPs (Google?
 MIT?) potentially to be whitelisted by JSMO RP
-* JSMO RP to graylist all other OpenID Connect IdPs
+* All other OpenID Connect IdPs to be graylisted by JSMO RP

 * JSMO RP to be whitelisted by MITRE IdP
 * JSMO RP to be graylisted by third-party IdPs